TheDotLabs/github-asana-action/README.md

-# Github-Asana action
+# Github Asana Action

-This action integrates asana with github.
+This action integrates asana with github for task movement and auto comment.

 ### Prerequisites

-- Asana account with the permission on the particular project you want to integrate with.
+- Asana account with the permission on the particular project you want to integrate with, as this action needs your personal access token.
-- Must provide the task url in the PR description.

 ## Inputs